 All team members are expected to contribute to the project.
 Individual participation will impact the grade of each team member and may result in a higher or lower grade based on the quality and level of participation.

-Late submissions of the Group Project Report and Presentation will not be accepted.
+Late submissions of the Group Project Report and Presentation are not accepted.

 Each student is required to complete a Team Report Improvement Opportunity (TRO) evaluation to assess the process models of other teams, as well as their own team, and discern improvement opportunities based on team presentations and final reports which will be shared once submitted.